How to Spot and Prevent Bullying in The Workplace - HRDQ

 Open Communication Lines

-You must take investigations seriously.
-Bullying has such a suppressive effect on your entire workplace culture that you can't afford to not take allegations with the weight they require.
-How your HR handles allegations of bullying depends a lot on the seriousness of the allegations, who is being investigated, and what bullying is said to be occurring.
+How your HR handles allegations of bullying depends largely on the seriousness of the allegations, who is being investigated, and what bullying is alleged to be occurring.
 Unfortunately, there's no one process we can point to for solving this issue; you need to develop investigations that suit your business.
 Just make sure they're effective and cannot be subverted by the bullies.

 Investigating Bullying Allegations